dbj-data/dbj-dll-samples/readme.md

 - Currently no UUID is really necessary
 - no central "entity" to (for example) deliver implementations etc.
-- versioning use is a moot point
-    - instead of delivering 1..N versions from one component have 1..N components, one per version
-    - that would mean a very many dll's
-      - instead we might mandate the version function that would return the semver strings
-- If using anything from Windows for do not go above `rpc.h`
+- If using anything from Windows for components do not go above `rpc.h`

-  - MSRPC is the very foundation of Windows
+## The History
+  - First came OLE
+    - OLE was invented for MS Office integration
+  - COM and OLE are two separate "things"
+    - COM was also first used just in Office
-  - COM is 1993 OOA/OOD/OOP IPC
+  - COM 1.0 was released 1993
+    - The period when OOA/OOD/OOP where thought to be the "Final Solution"
   - COM is based on MSRPC
+    - MSRPC is the DEC IPC implementation
+    - The very foundation of Windows NT
-  - it is legacy and it is a problem
+  - COM is now a legacy and it is a problem
     - COM works just because of millions (or more?) man hours invested in it
+  - .NET components (aks "Assemblies") and COM components are two separate "things"
+    - different architecture and different implementation

 ---